-Americans store a great deal of data on their electronic devices, from treasured family photos and videos to essential tax records and business files.
-Unfortunately, many don’t realize just how valuable that data is until it’s gone.
+Americans store a great deal of data on electronic devices.
+From treasured family photos to tax records and business files, we trust technology with all our essentials.
+Unfortunately, we often don’t realize just how valuable that data is until it’s gone.

-An unexpected event like a fire or power surge can happen in the blink of an eye and, all of a sudden, your stuff is inaccessible.
-The next bit of bad news is that hiring an expert to recover it can be pricey.
+When an unexpected event like a fire or power surge strikes, in the blink of an eye, your precious data can vanish from your reach.
+And unfortunately, hiring an expert to recover it can be pricey.

 What is electronic data recovery insurance?

-Electronic data recovery insurance is designed to help cover the costs of recovering lost data.
+Electronic data recovery insurance covers the costs of recovering lost data.
 When you lose data due to a peril included in your policy, the insurance company will pay for the recovery up to your limit after you pay your deductible.

 Here are some common types of data that people seek to recover:

-Many people are confident in their intermittent backup practices until a failure occurs – that’s when they realize that they didn’t do it frequently or thoroughly enough.
+Many people are confident in their intermittent backup practices until a failure occurs.
+That’s when they realize that they didn’t do it often enough.

-Experts recommend the 3-2-1 rule: three copies of your data, two on local devices, and one off-site.
+Experts recommend the 3-2-1 rule: three copies of your data, with two on local devices and one off-site.
 The two on local devices often include one copy on a computer and one on an external hard drive.
 The one off-site copy is usually kept on a cloud backup service.